Rio Grande in Utah, 1908 to 1988

 The Salt Lake City to Ogden connecting service usually consisted a single car (either a coach or a dome-coach) and a single locomotive.
 At times two or even three cars were used, including a diner, depending on the number and type of passengers.
 An SP locomotive was usually used, usually SP 6447, unless a steam generator was not needed.
 In such cases, a single D&RGW without steam capability was used.
 The connecting service was replaced by limousine service on June 14, 1971.
 (Rio Grande In Color, Volume 2: Utah, pages 123, 124, three photos)

-With the startup of Amtrak on May 1, 1971, and the first run of Amtrak's new San Francisco Zephyr just a year after the connecting service was begun, the D&RGW "stub" train was substituted with "limousine service".
+A month after the startup of Amtrak on May 1, 1971, and the first run of Amtrak's new San Francisco Zephyr, the D&RGW "stub" train was substituted with "limousine service".
 Because SP joined Amtrak and D&RGW did not, SP was forced to charge $953 per day for use of Ogden Union Station during May 1971, the first full month of operation of the RGZ Ogden connection.
-As a consideration of Amtrak's startup, both SP and D&RGW appealed the requirement for the stub train to the ICC and limousine service was substituted for the single locomotive and coach that were making the Salt Lake to Ogden connection. (part from Extra 2200 South, May-June 1971, page 29, "Passenger Train News", reported by Jim Davidson)
+As a consideration of Amtrak's startup, both SP and D&RGW appealed the requirement for the stub train to the ICC and limousine service was substituted for the single locomotive and coach that were making the Salt Lake to Ogden connection.
+(Extra 2200 South, May-June 1971, page 29, "Passenger Train News", reported by Jim Davidson)

-The limousine service was likely a contract operation between SP, D&RGW, and local motor carrier such as Lewis Brothers Stages.
+The limousine service was a contract operation between SP, D&RGW, and local motor carrier Lewis Brothers Stages.
 As late as October 1974, it was a standard 15-passenger van operated by a contract carrier, and on one particular trip, there were five or six passengers.
-The Salt Lake City to Ogden limosuine service apparently continued for just six years, until Amtrak's Pioneer service began between the two cities on June 7, 1977.
+The Salt Lake City to Ogden limousine service continued from June 1971 through June 1982.
+Amtrak's Pioneer service began between the two cities on June 7, 1977.

 WP OUT, D&RGW AND SP IN BUT TRIWEEKLY ONLY: Reasoning that Western Pacific's tonnage can't subsidize an essentially "sightseeing excursion," the ICC has allowed WP to drop its Salt Lake City--San Francisco leg of the California Zephyr (last runs: March 21).
 Rio Grande, which also wanted out, was ordered to run its Denver--Salt Lake City CZ link on a triweekly schedule; and Southern Pacific was permitted to reduce its Ogden--San Francisco end of the City of San Francisco from daily to triweekly frequency.
 D&RGW and SP trains must connect between Salt Lake City and Ogden over what is at present freight--only trackage of the former.
 (Trains magazine, April 1970, page 8)